josh-collinsworth/joco-sveltekit/src/lib/content/posts/glove80-first-impressions.md

 Total bummer for me, since I would've either got the newer package, or paid $20 less, if I'd only waited a little longer.
 But to the company's credit, they took the initiative to automatically issue a $20 gift card and to everybody else in the same situation.

 Plus, that travel case now comes included with all new Glove80s at no extra cost.
 All of this speaks very highly of the folks running the show and what their priorities are.
-You get the sense that MoErgo is willing to sacrifice profits to make people happy, and that's one of the best things you can say about a company, if you ask me.
+You get the sense that MoErgo is willing to invest profits to make people happier, and that's one of the best things you can say about a company, if you ask me.

 ## Layout customization